thediveo/lxkns/docs/model.md

   namespace IDs, types and relationships; additionally offers (limited) namespaces switching for individual Go routines (respective their specific backing OS thread).
+  - `lxkns/ops/mountineer`: allows to use ordinary file I/O operations to access files and directories in a different mount namespace.

 Auxiliary packages: